Data Alchemy: Mitigating Cross-Site Model Variability Through Test Time Data Calibration: Conclusion

 \section{Conclusion}

 We propose an effective and explainable stain normalization strategy that preserves the image structures and reduces stain variance between a template image and the original patch.
 Moreover, data calibration using \textit{Data Alchemy} improves the classification accuracy without retraining of any kind.
 It serves as a step that enhances classifier generalizability, reducing the domain gap between multiple sites.
-Apart from easing regulatory approval hurdles, \textit{Data Alchemy} may be used for onsite model weight calibration when it is difficult to access the model (e.g., API-based interaction) or update the model (e.g., black boxes that do not support retraining or continuous learning). \\
+Apart from easing regulatory approval hurdles, \textit{Data Alchemy} may be used for onsite model weight calibration when it is difficult to access the model (e.g., API-based interaction) or update the model (e.g., black boxes that do not support retraining or continuous learning). \\ \\ \textbf{Acknowledgements} \\ This work was supported by the National Cancer Institute award UG3CA236536.